-The state of California may be famous for its sunny beaches and famous actors, but for landscape photographers, it is a paradise.
+The state of California may be famous for its sunny beaches and famous actors, but California landscapes are a paradise for nature photographers, it is a paradise.
 California is one of the most diverse states in the country and is distinct in the fact that it has three major regions that are very different from one another – the coastal area, alpine mountains, and deserts.

 Here are our picks for some of the top locations in California for landscape photography.